Andrew Vaughn Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The Rays' 2.83 team ERA ranks first across all MLB pitching staffs.
+- The Rays have the top team ERA among all MLB pitching staffs (2.80).

-- Rays pitchers combine to allow 15 home runs (0.6 per game), the first-fewest in the league.
+- The Rays surrender the fewest home runs in baseball (17 total, 0.6 per game).

-- Eflin makes the start for the Rays, his fourth of the season.
-He is 3-0 with a 2.81 ERA and 16 strikeouts in 16 2/3 innings pitched.
+- Faucher (0-1) takes the mound for the Rays in his fourth start of the season.
+He's put together a 5.68 ERA in 12 2/3 innings pitched, with 10 strikeouts.

-- In his last outing on Sunday against the Chicago White Sox, the righty threw five innings, allowing one earned run while surrendering three hits.
+- The right-hander's last appearance came on Wednesday against the Houston Astros, when he tossed two innings, surrendering one earned run while allowing just one hit.

-- In three games this season, the 29-year-old has a 2.81 ERA and 9 strikeouts per nine innings, while allowing a batting average of .242 to opposing batters.
+- In seven games this season, the 27-year-old has amassed a 5.68 ERA and 7.1 strikeouts per nine innings, while allowing a batting average of .288 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.